-We’ve just seen the launch of a new Elder Scrolls Online expansion, and the game’s had a big year.
-ESO has picked up 2.5 million new players in the past 12 months, bringing the total player count up to 13.5 million players over the game’s lifetime just after the release of Elsweyr.
+We’ve just seen the launch of a new Elder Scrolls Online Chapter, Greymoor, and it looks like the MMORPG is going from strength to strength.
+ESO has picked up another 1.5 million new players since June last year, bringing the total player count up to 15 million players over the game’s lifetime.
 That counts players across PC, Xbox One, and PlayStation 4.

-Publisher Bethesda tells USgamer that the number does not include free trials, though it does include people playing through an Xbox Game Pass subscription – and, presumably, people who’ve picked the game up through collections like the Humble Monthly bundle.
-Either way, it’s an impressive figure, especially after the game’s lackluster launch.
+Last year Bethesda told USgamer that the (previous 1.3 million) figure did not include free trials, though it did include people playing through an Xbox Game Pass subscription – and, presumably, people who picked the game up through collections like the Humble Monthly bundle.
+Either way, it’s an impressive figure, especially after the game’s lacklustre launch.

-“It seems like ever since our One Tamriel update back in 2016, which leveled out the leveling curve and let everyone play with everyone else, that’s when the game really started taking off,” game director Matt Firor says.
-He adds that there was an especially big explosion in new players from late December 2018 to February 2019 that took the developers “off-guard.”
+“It seems like ever since our One Tamriel update back in 2016, which levelled out the levelling curve and let everyone play with everyone else, that’s when the game really started taking off,” game director Matt Firor said previously.